-- (I-STAR Educational Environment Indicator In Class Room <40 × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.
+• At the state level, all counts/percentages should be based on unduplicated students counts.

-I-STAR Educational Environment Indicator Separate Facility Count Formula
+I-STAR Educational Environment Indicator Separate Facility Formula

-- (I-STAR Educational Environment Indicator Separate Facility Count × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.
+- By Race/Disability: - (Student Enrollment of a Race/Disability in Educational Environment "Separate Facility" × 100) † (Total Student Enrollment in their EE Group) - (Student Enrollment of a Race/Disability in Educational Environment "Separate Facility" × 100) - ÷ (Total Student Enrollment of the same Race/Disability in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.

-I-STAR Educational Environment Indicator Inside EC Program Count Formula
+I-STAR Educational Environment Indicator Inside EC Program Formula

-- (I-STAR Educational Environment Indicator Inside EC Program Count × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.
+- By Race/Disability: - (Student Enrollment of a Race/Disability in Educational Environment "Inside EC Program" × 100) † (Total Student Enrollment in their EE Group) - (Student Enrollment of a Race/Disability in Educational Environment "Inside EC Program" × 100) † (Total Student Enrollment of the same Race/Disability in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.

-I-STAR Educational Environment Indicator Outside EC Program Count Formula
+I-STAR Educational Environment Indicator Outside EC Program Formula

-- (I-STAR Educational Environment Indicator Outside EC Program Count × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.
+- By Race/Disability: - (Student Enrollment of a Race/Disability in Educational Environment "Outside EC Program" × 100) † (Total Student Enrollment in their EE Group) - (Student Enrollment of a Race/Disability in Educational Environment "Outside EC Program" × 100) † (Total Student Enrollment of the same Race/Disability in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.

-I-STAR Educational Environment Indicator Separate Class or Facility Count Formula
+I-STAR Educational Environment Indicator Separate Class or Facility Formula

-- (I-STAR Educational Environment Indicator Separate Class or Facility Count × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.
+- By Race/Disability: - (Student Enrollment of a Race/Disability in Educational Environment "Separate Class or Facility" × 100) ÷ (Total Student Enrollment in their EE Group) - (Student Enrollment of a Race/Disability in Educational Environment "Separate Class or Facility" × 100) ÷ (Total Student Enrollment of the same Race/Disability in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.

-I-STAR Educational Environment Indicator At Home Count Formula
+I-STAR Educational Environment Indicator At Home Formula

-- (I-STAR Educational Environment Indicator At Home Count × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.
+- By Race/Disability: - (Student Enrollment of a Race/Disability in Educational Environment "At Home" × 100) ÷ (Total Student Enrollment in their EE Group) - (Student Enrollment of a Race/Disability in Educational Environment "At Home" × 100) ÷ (Total Student Enrollment of the same Race/Disability in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.

-I-STAR Educational Environment Indicator Service Provide Count Formula
+I-STAR Educational Environment Indicator Service Provide Formula